Cargoair

 Cargo Air Ltd (Карго Ер), branded as cargoair, is a Bulgarian cargo airline headquartered in Sofia, Bulgaria.
 The company operates charter flights throughout Europe and the Middle East.
-The airline's main bases are Leipzig/Halle Airport and Sofia Airport.
+The airline's main bases are Leipzig/Halle Airport and Vasil Levski Sofia Airport.

 History

 Cargoair was established on 4 July 1997 as Vega Airlines and was rebranded as Cargoair on 26 October 2006.

-In November 2007, Cargo Air was established as a General Sales Agent representative of the Belarusian cargo airline Ruby Star, offering to its customers logistics services with Antonov An-12 and Ilyushin Il-76 aircraft.
+In November 2007, Cargo Air was established as a General Sales Agent representative of the Belarusian cargo airline Ruby Star, offering to its customers' logistics services with Antonov An-12 and Ilyushin Il-76 aircraft.
 The same year Cargoair also purchased a Boeing 737-300F.

 From July 2009 Cargo Air began operations for TNT Airways on its European network.
 In September 2009 Cargoair purchased a second Boeing 737-300F.

 Due to increasing demand for long term aircraft lease operations and ad-hoc charters, the company management decided to purchase a third Boeing 737-300F, delivered in September 2011.

-In February 2013 the company purchased a passenger Boeing 737-400; its conversion to freighter configuration was completed in July 2013.
+In February 2013, the company purchased a passenger Boeing 737-400; its conversion to freighter configuration was completed in July 2013.
 On 15 July 2013 the Boeing 737-400F began commercial service for European Air Transport.
 In November 2013 Cargoair add second Boeing 737-400F in their fleet.

-In July 2015 Cargo Air added third Boeing 737-400F also operated for European Air Transport.
+In July 2015 Cargo Air added a third Boeing 737-400F also operated for European Air Transport.
 In January 2016 Cargoair added fourth Boeing 737-400.
-In February 2016 the airline purchased two Boeing 737-800BCF.
+In February 2016, the airline purchased two Boeing 737-800BCF.

 In November and December 2016 the airline added two more Boeing 737-400F to their fleet.
 In summer 2017 Cargo Air started passenger/ACMI flights on behalf of Air Mediterranean and Travel Service.